Symplicured

 Also known as: Gastroesophageal Reflux Disease (GERD)

 GERD is a chronic digestive condition in which stomach acid frequently flows back into the esophagus, causing irritation.
-While occasional acid reflux is common, GERD is diagnosed when it occurs more than twice a week or causes significant symptoms.
-Lifestyle changes and medications can effectively manage GERD for most people.

 Common Symptoms